Min-Chih/min-chih/README.md

 ### Hi there 👋
+I'm Min-Chih, and you can called me Chicki:relaxed:
+I'm from Taiwan and just graduated from Edinburgh University in Business Degree:wink:
 <!--
 **Min-Chih/min-chih** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.